 Some school materials start at kingdom and skip domain.
 That shortcut is still common in classrooms, but the modern system places domain above kingdom.

-Using one familiar organism makes the hierarchy easier to see:
+Using a familiar organism makes the hierarchy concrete:

 - Domain: Eukarya